A Guide to Self Assessment - IT10

 When must I make my Tax Return?

 Under the Self-Assessment system, you have a legal duty to make a tax return for a year by 31 October in the following year.
-While tax returns are issued to certain persons on Revenue's records who are considered likely to have a tax liability under the Pay and File system, it is your responsibility to complete and submit a tax return on time each year.
+While tax returns are issued to certain persons on Revenue's records who are considered likely to have a tax liability, it is your responsibility to complete and submit a tax return on time each year.
 Your tax return must be sent to the Collector-General's Division by 31 October after the end of the tax year i.e. your tax return for a given tax year must be sent in by 31 October of the following tax year.
 The earlier you send in your tax return, the sooner you will know your final liability for the tax year - this is important when it comes to paying the balance of tax due for a previous year and calculating your Preliminary Tax for the current year.

 Mandatory electronic payments and filing, using Revenue On-Line Service (ROS), is part of Revenue's strategy to establish the use of electronic channels as the normal way of conducting tax business.
 From 1 June 2011, certain individuals are required to file their tax returns electronically.
 Please refer to the Revenue website for further information.

 Making Tax Returns under Self-Assessment for the first time

 Individuals, who enter the self-assessment system because they have commenced to trade, have until the return filing date for the second year to submit tax returns for both the first and second year of trading.
 However, as mentioned previously, early filing of returns is advisable, as it establishes tax liability due in advance of payment deadlines.